christiskatsouris/Univariate/README.md

 - Notice that nonlinearity in mean should not be confused with a Nonlinear time series model, in which case for the purpose of this course, we refer to a threshold model.
 Additionally statistical testing for the presence of both nonlinearity and nonstationarity is also a different stream of literature.

 - Many of the aspects we discuss in this teaching page regarding some of the stylized facts of univariate time series are useful for the subsequent stages of time series analysis such as model fitting and estimation, inference as well as forecasting.
-A holistic discussion on forecasting applications is presented in the recent review of Petropoulos et al. (2022).
+An overview of forecasting applications is presented in the recent review of Petropoulos et al. (2022).

 ## References

 - Granger, C. W. (1980).
 Long memory relationships and the aggregation of dynamic models.
-Journal of econometrics, 14(2), 227-238.
+Journal of Econometrics, 14(2), 227-238.
 - Petropoulos, F. et al. (2022).
 Forecasting: theory and practice.
 International Journal of Forecasting, 705-871.
 - Lewellen, J. (2002).
 Momentum and autocorrelation in stock returns.
 The Review of Financial Studies, 15(2):533-564.